Elles Bailey: Professional career

+In February 2024, Bailey announced signing to Cooking Vinyl for her new album due later that year.
+She released her fourth studio album, Beneath the Neon Glow, on 9 August 2024.

+Chart positions and awards

+In 2020, "Little Piece of Heaven" taken from her 2019 studio album, Road I Call Home (co-written with Bobby Wood and Dan Auerbach), gained the 'UK Song of the Year' title at the 2020 Americana Music Honors & Awards.

 Shining in the Half Light reached number 42 in the UK Albums Chart, peaked at number 1 in the Official Jazz and Blues Albums Chart and number 2 in the Official Americana Albums Chart.
 It peaked at number four in the UK Independent Albums Chart, having been number one on the UK Independent Album Breakers Chart.
 In January 2023, The Official Charts Company announced that Shining in the Half Light had reached number 39 out of the top 40 best selling albums in the Official Americana Albums Chart in 2022.

+At the 2023 UKBlues Awards, Bailey was given three accolades for 'Artist of the Year', 'Vocalist of the Year', and 'Album of the Year'.
+Her third such triumph as 'Artist of the Year' (2020, 2021, and 2023), means that she is not eligible to win that award again, but instead was inducted into the UKBlues Hall of Fame.

+Bailey has won a number of awards within the UK Americana scene including in 2022 'Live Artist of the Year' and also 'Artist of the Year' In 2023 she was awarded with 'Live Artist of the Year' and appeared on stage performing at the UK Americana Music Honors & Awards.

+Her live album, Live at the Fire Station, was released on 15 March 2024.
+Beneath the Neon Glow peaked in the UK Albums Chart at number 12.

+Touring

-Later in 2022, Bailey was confirmed as the support act for the 50th Anniversary American Pie Tour by Don McLean in September and October that year.
+In 2022, Bailey was confirmed as the support act for the 50th Anniversary American Pie Tour by Don McLean in September and October that year.
 This was preceded in August with her slot on Joe Bonamassa's Keeping the Blues Alive at Sea Cruise.
-She has previously supplied guest support roles for tours for Mike Farris, the Kris Barras Band and King King.
+She has previously supplied guest support roles for tours for Jools Holland, Don McLean, Van Morrison, Walter Trout, Kitty, Daisy & Lewis, Mike Farris, the Kris Barras Band and King King.
 Bailey also performed at the 2021 Cheltenham Music Festival.

+On 29 June 2024, she played on the Avalon Stage at the Glastonbury Festival.